 1. The Business Case For Maintenance Management Software

-2. Is Using A CMMS Package Worth The Trouble?
+2. Is Using A CMMS Program Worth The Trouble?

-4. CMMS Software Selection Tips – What Should You Be Looking For?
+3. CMMS Software Selection Tips: What Should You Be Looking For?

 Maintenance management covers a wide area since regular maintenance is required for a variety of assets.
-A maintenance software program is not only useful in locations with a lot of machines (e.g. manufacturing plants, mining operations, etc.) but useful where you have a lot of facilities needing maintenance (hotel, resorts, restaurants) as well as those with other equipment (e.g. utilities, vehicle fleets).
+A maintenance software program is not just useful in locations with a lot of machines (e.g. manufacturing plants, mining operations, etc.).
+It is also useful where you have a lot of facilities needing maintenance (hotel, resorts, restaurants) as well as those with other equipment (e.g. utilities, vehicle fleets).